makerdao-dux/metadao-frontend/README.md

 `TESTNET_ALCHEMY_KEY=<my_key>` - Replace `<my_key>` with a valid API key which is used for forking mainnet with hardhat.

-`RPC_PROVIDER_HARDHAT=http://localhost:8545/` - This tells the provider which local URL to connect to.

-2. Run the command `yarn testnet:mainnet` to spin up the local hardhat testnet.
+2. Run the command `yarn hardhat:mainnet` to spin up the local hardhat testnet.

-3. Next, in a new terminal window, run the command `yarn hardhat:fund --address <my_address>` replacing `<my_address>` with the address you wish to connect your wallet to the app with.
+3. Next, in a new terminal window, run the command `yarn hardhat:mainnet:fund --address <my_address>` replacing `<my_address>` with the address you wish to connect your wallet to the app with.
 This task will send all the necessary tokens to interact with the app to your address.

 4. Run the app in development mode with `yarn dev`.

 5. Make sure your wallet is connected to the testnet.
 For example, if using MetaMask, go to the network settings and make sure the chain ID is set to `31337` and the RPC URL is set to `http://localhost:8545`.

 6. Click the address dropdown and select `Hardhat` from the list of networks to choose from.
 You should now see your testnet balance displayed.

+### List of available commands

+- `hardhat:mainnet` Forks ethereum mainnet
+- `hardhat:optimism` Forks optimism
+- `hardhat:arbitrum` Forks arbitrum
+- `hardhat:mainnet:fund` Sends funds on the ethereum fork
+- `hardhat:arbitrum:fund` Sends funds on the arbitrum fork
+- `hardhat:optimism:fund` Sends funds on the optimism fork